 Full text database of scientific journal articles with data on who has cited them.

-Web of Science® provides immediate data on who has cited research papers, covering over 12,000 of the highest impact journals worldwide, including Open Access journals and over 150,000 conference proceedings.
-You'll find current and retrospective coverage in the sciences, social sciences, arts, and humanities, with coverage to 1900.
+Provides immediate data on who has cited research papers, covering high impact journals, including Open Access journals, conference proceedings, and current and retrospective coverage in the sciences, social sciences, arts, and humanities, with coverage to 1900.

 The organization, financial expenditures, and employment of law enforcement, courts, and corrections systems in the United States are the focus of this section.
 Legislation related to driving and alcohol use also is covered.